Theoretical Perspectives In Psychology

 Medically reviewed by Arianna Williams, LPC, CCTP

 Psychology is an inherently broad field that countless people have dedicated their lives to understanding and furthering.
-Psychologists may differ in their methods depending on their predominant theoretical or psychological perspective, or approach to conceptualizing problems people face.
+Psychologists may differ in their methods depending on their predominant psychological or theoretical perspective or approach to conceptualizing problems people face.

 In psychology there are many theoretical perspectives, four major ones are: The Psychodynamic Theory, Behavioral Theory, Cognitive Theory, and Biological Theory, which will be discussed in this article.

 There are many other theoretical perspectives in sociology that you may wish to learn more about as well, including: social change theories, such as conflict theory (often involving race and ethnicity issues) and symbolic interactionism.
-Various social institutions offer an introduction to sociology courses providing details regarding these theories based on research.
+Various social institutions offer an introduction to sociology courses that cover these theories and their associated research methods, sub-theories, and contributors.

 iStock